Bay Area Express Lanes

-Bay Area Express Lanes are carpool lanes that are free for carpools, buses, motorcycles and other eligible vehicles.
-Solo motorists — who choose to pay a toll — can use express lanes, too!
+Bay Area Express Lanes ease traffic congestion on Bay Area freeways with a lane especially for carpools, buses, motorcycles and other eligible vehicles.
+Solo motorists who choose to pay a toll can use Express Lanes, too.

-- Giving everyone the choice to carpool for free or pay for a more reliable trip when it really matters; and
+- Giving everyone the choice to carpool for free or to pay for a more reliable trip when it really matters

 The growing Bay Area Express Lanes network now totals 118 lane-miles, including:

-- I-680 between San Ramon and Walnut Creek
+- Interstate 680 between San Ramon and Walnut Creek

 - State Route 237 in Milpitas and San Jose